SQE Assessment Regulations

 A candidate may make a first stage appeal on one or more of the following grounds only:

-there are mitigating circumstances which could not have been put before the Mitigating Circumstances Panel or the Assessment Board before it made its decision; or
+there are mitigating circumstances which could not have been put before the Assessment Board before it made its decision; or

-the decision of the Mitigating Circumstances Panel or of the Assessment Board, or the manner in which that decision was reached involved material irregularity and/or was manifestly unreasonable and/or irrational; or
+the decision of the Assessment Board, or the manner in which that decision was reached involved material irregularity and/or was manifestly unreasonable and/or irrational; or

 the candidate disputes the Assessment Board’s finding of malpractice or improper conduct.